Sudaraka88/PAN-GWES/README.md

 # Introduction

-The original repo is located at [here](https://github.com/jurikuronen/PANGWES).
+The original repo is located [here](https://github.com/jurikuronen/PANGWES).
 This repo provides a quick and easy interface for installation and testing.

 # Installation

-This package will soon be available through bioconda, in the meantime, you can build and install it using conda.
+This package will soon be available through bioconda, in the meantime, you can build and install it locally using conda.
 Currently, this package works on linux and mac osx-64 systems.

 Please follow these steps:

 1. If you haven’t already, first, you will need to install [conda](https://docs.anaconda.com/free/miniconda/miniconda-install/).